vanhoefm/fragattacks/research/README.md

 for example, missing most frames due to background noise.
 Try running the tests on a different channel as well.

-When the injection tests are working, but you have problems reliably performing the attack tests, this may be because the devices you are testing is entering sleep mode.
+When the injection tests are working, but you have problems reliably performing the attack tests, this may be because the devices you are testing are entering sleep mode.
 See [Handling sleep mode](#Handling-sleep-mode) for additional notes on this problem.

 ### Manual checks notes

 When using wireshark to inspect the injection behaviour of a device it is recommended to use a second device in monitor mode to see how frames are injected.

 In case you open the interface used to inject frames then you should see injected frames twice: (1) first you see the frame as injected by whatever tool is sending it, and then (2) a second time by how the frame was injected by the driver.
 These two frames may slightly differ if the kernel overwrote certain fields.
 If you only see an injected frame once it may have been dropped by the kernel.

 ## 9.2.
 Static IP Configuration